kemaldemirgil/amazonia/README.md

 ## 📊 Notes:

-> Redux is definitely great on larger size applications but, I would still consider using the `Context API` since it doesn't envolve installing another dependency.
-I guess it all depends on how you would like build the application.
-Besides that, I'm glad all the homeworks are done for the `Boot camp` now.
+> Redux is definitely great on larger size applications but, I would still consider using the `Context API` since it doesn't involve installing another dependency.
+I guess it all depends on how you would like to build the application.
+Besides that, I'm glad all the assignments are done for the `Boot camp` now.
 After the final project, I would love to start working on personal projects using all these tools and possibly other languages.

 <h3 align = "center">Connect with me!</h3>
 <p align="center">